zeenfaizpy/mufasa/README.md

 Musafa is simple Query Processing Engine (aka dataframe library)

-It is still in development.
+WIP: It is still in development.

 ## Try out